Ozzie Albies Preview, Player Props: Braves vs. Nationals

 Ozzie Albies At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 22nd, his on-base percentage ranks 60th, and he is 15th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 24th, his on-base percentage ranks 61st, and he is 14th in the league in slugging.

-- Albies has reached base via a hit in 102 games this year (of 146 played), and had multiple hits in 46 of those games.

-- He has hit a long ball in 31 games this year (21.2%), leaving the park in 5.1% of his trips to the plate.
+- In 21.1% of his games this season, he has hit a long ball, and 5% of his trips to the dish.

-- Albies has had at least one RBI in 40.4% of his games this year (59 of 146), with two or more RBI 30 times (20.5%).
-He has also accounted for three or more of his team's runs in 13 contests.
+- Albies has driven home a run in 60 games this year (40.8%), including more than one RBI in 20.4% of his games and producing three or more of his team's runs on 13 occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.